 What is financial minimalism?

-It is about living with less to focus on what’s truly important in life.
+Financial minimalism means living with less to focus on what’s truly important in life.
 You may choose this path because you want to spend more time with the people you love, or make a difference to those around you.

-There are many ways that financial minimalism can help your life (and your bank account.).
+There are many ways that financial minimalism can help your life (and your bank account).
 Today we’re going to look at some ways you can achieve financial minimalism and save money in the process.

 Why practice financial minimalism?